thomasdefise/OSCP_Resources/Enumeration/Applications/memcached.md

 If you have access to a memcahed database you can do the following

-1. stats slabs: Print the slabs that have created and allocated for storing information within the cache.
+1. **stats slabs**: Print the slabs that have created and allocated for storing information within the cache.
 You get information both on each individual slab-class and total statistics for the whole slab.
 Individual stats for each slab class are prefixed with the slab ID.

-2. [stats cachedump *slabs_id* 0] Allows us to get the keys names associated to those slab
+2. **stats cachedump *slabs_id* 0** Allows us to get the keys names associated to those slab
-3. get *key*: Get the content of a key
+3. **get *key***: Get the content of a key

 ###### *If you don't know, now you know: [Memcached](https://medium.com/@SkyscannerEng/journey-to-the-centre-of-memcached-b239076e678a)*